Prairie View A&M University: Demographics

-In fall 2014, the university enrolled 6,932 undergraduate students, 1,265 students in masters programs, and 146 in doctorate programs.
-5,111 (61%) of the undergraduate students were female and 3,232 (39%) were male.
-Also in fall 2014, of the 8,343 students enrolled, 6,958 (83%) were African-American, non-Hispanic; 267 (3%) were white, non-Hispanic; 420 (5%) were Hispanic; 234 (3%) were Asian; 33 were Native American or Alaska natives; 6 were Hawaiian; 144 (2%) were multiracial; 237 (3%) were "international;" and the ethnicity of 44 (1%) was unknown or unreported.
-The percentage of African-Americans slightly dropped from 86% in fall 2010 and the percentage of Hispanic and international students had slightly increased.
-7,682 (92%) of the students were from Texas, 456 (5%) were from other states, and 205 (2%) were from other countries.
+In spring 2022, the university enrolled 7,624 undergraduate students and 889 graduate students.
+67% of students identify as female and 33% male.
+88% of students are Texas residents.
+Outside Texas, the top three states of origin for students were California (131), Louisiana (130), and Illinois (62).
+Outside the U.S., the top three countries of origin for international students were Nigeria (62), Equatorial Guinea (25), and India (16).

 Student life

 Housing

-In 1998 American Campus Communities (ACC) was awarded the contract to develop, build, and manage a student housing property at PVAMU.
+In 1998, American Campus Communities (ACC) was awarded the contract to develop, build, and manage a student housing property at PVAMU.
 Both student residence housing properties at PVAMU are owned and operated by ACC.
 Freshmen students on campus may reside in the University College community.
 Upperclassmen may live in apartment style living in University Village (phases I, II, III, VI, and VII).
 The first of these apartment buildings was built in 1995.
 The University Square, completed in October 2017, is the newest student housing facility on campus with 466 beds available for juniors, seniors, and graduate students.

 About 50% of PVAMU undergraduate students live on campus.

 Previous buildings that formerly housed students include Alexander Hall, Banks Hall, Buchanan Hall, Collins Hall, Drew Hall, L. O. Evans Hall, Fuller Hall, Holley Hall, and Suarez Hall.
 Suarez Hall was already closed in 1996.
 In 1997 Alexander Hall, Buchanan Hall, and Collins Hall had closed.
 In 1998 Holley Hall had closed.
 In 2000 Drew Hall, Evans Hall, and Fuller Hall had closed.
 During the same year, Alexander, Buchanan, and Holley had been demolished.
 In 2001 Banks Hall had closed.